Secondary School

 Compulsory attendance

-Please note that school attendance is compulsory for children aged 5-16.
-If a child is often absent from school, the school will notify the municipality.
-As a parent you are responsible for compliance with the rules of compulsory education, and if parents consciously allow their children to miss school, they can be prosecuted.
-Parents and young people over the age of twelve can be fined, receive a study order (leerstraf), or, in extreme circumstances, be jailed.
-In the case of ‘luxury absence’ (luxeverzuim) (extra holiday during school time without permission) there is a very good chance of an official report being made.
+School attendance is compulsory for children aged 5-16.
+If a child is frequently absent from school, the school will notify the municipality.
+As a parent you are responsible for compliance with the rules of compulsory education, and if parents knowingly allow their children to miss school, they can be prosecuted.
+Parents and young people over the age of 12 can be fined, receive a study order (leerstraf), or, in extreme circumstances, receive a prison sentence.
+In the case of ‘luxury absence’ (luxeverzuim) (such as missing school due to taking a holiday during school time without permission) there is a very good chance of an official report being made.
 If your child has a reason to be absent, you must notify the school.

 Truant officers

-The municipality (gemeente) employs school attendance officers (leerplichtambtenaren) to check whether children are going to school.
-Should a student play truant for more than three consecutive days, the school is required to notify the school attendance officer.
+The municipality employs school attendance officers (leerplichtambtenaren) to check whether children are attending school.
+If pupils miss school for more than three consecutive days without the school being notified, the school is required to notify the school attendance officer.
 They will investigate the reason behind the absence and may take action.
 They can draw up an official report.

 Exemptions

-Under other special circumstances, a child may also obtain leave-of-absence from their compulsory education.
+Under other special circumstances, a child may also obtain leave of absence from their compulsory education.
 This is for a maximum of ten days.
-In cases of longer leave, the school attendance officer will decide, in consultation with the school's head teacher.
-Applications must be submitted to the school's management for exemptions from compulsory education.
+In cases of longer leave, the school attendance officer will consult with the school’s headteacher.
+Applications must be submitted to the school management for exemptions from compulsory education.

 Obtaining a diploma